-Following the menu 'Edit/Preferences', you will be able to change the options of the Mnova interface, plugins, NMR. mass, molecule, scripting and drawing tools.
+Following the menu 'Edit/Preferences' ('MestReNova/Preferences' in Mac), you will be able to change the options of the Mnova interface, plugins, NMR. mass, molecule, scripting and drawing tools.

 It will be possible to save/load the preferences by using the applicable buttons.